-During the First Semester, the students shall take up a small study tour /excursion within Kerala or to the neighboring state for a period of not more than three days and the tour report should be submitted to the Head of the Department soon after the tour which will be considered for internal evaluation.
-The duration of the tour should not exceed the stipulated days in any case.
+During the First Semester, the students shall take up a small study tour / excursion within Kerala or to the neighboring state for a period of not more than three days and the tour report should be submitted to the Head of the Department soon after the tour which will be considered for internal evaluation.

-2. Industrial Visit/Field Visit
+2. Industrial Visit/ Field Visit